fahyik/doodle/README.md

 - vending machine instance is ephemeral, use a data store to persist data
 - updates to state and events in the Inventory and Bank objects should be transactional
 - concurrent update to Inventory and Bank objects should also be transactional -> i.e. the sell action
-- calculateChange() method can be further optimised
+- calculateChange() method can be further optimised (it's possible that it returns no change even if change is possible)

 #### Features